Best Time to Fly to Manila

 Back to top

-Hot and humid all year round, you’re bound to get covered in heat as soon as you step off your flight to Manila.
+Hot and humid all year round, you’re bound to get covered in heat as soon as you step off your plane to Manila.
 Worth preparing for, though, is the rain: Falling 159 days a year, the extreme weather conditions are enough to deter any outward bound person – don’t let it get to you.
 The tropical climate gets a bad wrap because of its wet season from June to November, but a beautiful dry season makes up for it from December to May.

 Back to top